alessandrobruni/TensorflowPet/README.md

 ---

-One trained , ideally we mus take a look at how well its performing.
+Onece trained, ideally we mus take a look at how well its performing.
 The kpi performance are these:
 * **Precision**: TP/(TP+FP)
   What proportion of my detections where correct?
 * **Recall**: TP/(TP+FN)
   What proportion of actual object did I capture?
 * **Loss**: A metod to evaluate how well the model is performing against the data provided
+---
 ![performance](/images/perf.png)

+## Performace metrics

-It is amazing how with only few images  objects the algorith did very well.
+It is amazing how - with only few images for each object - the algo did well.

-Here is the **AP** (average precision) arounn 89%
+Here is the **AP** (average precision) around 89%.

 ![precision](/images/precision.png)

 To be honest , when i was in front of the camera the machine recognized me as cow... and this was not too funny ...
 no it is 😆.
-In any case a was wearing a white shirt, and when i pull up it the sometime I was target as unicorn.
+In any case, I was wearing a white shirt and when pulling it up sometime I was targeting as unicorn.
 I do not know what is better.

-Fr suere i think trainig with more image will lead to a better precision.
+For sure trainig with more image will lead to a better precision.

+I loved all this.